louie7/study/grid/grid.md

 # To test/verify a job requset is available:
 qalter -w p 9068517

+# query the Grid Engine for hints about why your job hasn't yet run this way
+qalter -w v job_id

 # adjust the mt setting to make the job submitted rather than 'qw'
 qalter -pt mt 1
 ```